lunoxdev/OSCP-Preparation-Guide/Active Directory/README.md

 ***

 # Post-Exploitation
+Post-exploitation refers to any actions taken after a session is opened.
+A session is an open shell from a successful exploit or bruteforce attack.
+A shell can be a standard shell or Meterpreter.

 ### Bloodhound

 Is a graphical interface that allows you to visually map out the network.
 This tool along with SharpHound which similar to PowerView takes the user, groups, trusts etc. of the network and collects them into .json files to be used inside of Bloodhound.